 Instrucions to authors

-The Mexican Journal of Neuroscience (Rev Mex Neurociencia) is the official scientific disclosure body of the Mexican Academy of Neurology A.C.
-This is a two-monthly online, open-access publication launched in the year 2000, belonging to the Federation of Neurology Journals in Spanish.
-Rev Mex Neurociencia publishes Original Articles and Reviews addressing biology and diseases of the nervous system.
-The main clinical disciplines covered by Rev Mex Neurociencia are: Neurology, Neurosurgery, Psychiatry, Psychology and Basic Neurosciences.
+Revista Mexicana de Neurociencia (Rev Mex Neurociencia) is the official scientific publication of the Mexican Academy of Neurology, A.C.
+It is a bimonthly, online, open-access journal established in 2000 and forms part of the Federation of Neurology Journals in Spanish.
+The journal publishes Original articles and Reviews focused on the biology and disorders of the nervous system.
+Its primary clinical areas include Neurology, Neurosurgery, Psychiatry, Psychology, and Basic Neurosciences.

-These regulations for authors comply with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals:
+These author guidelines adhere to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals: http://www.icmje.org/

 SUBMISSION DETAILS

-Articles should be submitted electronically on our system: http://publisher.revmexneuroci.permanyer.com/ Articles should be prepared strictly in accordance with the style of the journal (see below) using a Microsoft Word 2.0 word processor or superior.
-Figures (composed of images, photographs and illustrations) should be included in the main article file at the end of the text (see below) and as separate files in high-resolution PPT, JPEG, TIFF or PNG format.
-Other formats are not acceptable.
+Articles should be submitted electronically on our system: http://publisher.revmexneuroci.permanyer.com/ and they should be prepared strictly in accordance with the style of the journal (see below) using a Microsoft Word 2.0 word processor or superior.

 AUTHORSHIP